optimizely/nuclear-js/README.md

 - Because Getters are used whenever data from two or more stores needs to be combined there is no need for `dispatcher.waitsFor`

-- When dispatching Reactor's wait for every Store to receive the action before notifying subscribers, this ensures one re-render per dispatch
+- Reactor.dispatch waits for every Store to receive the action before notifying subscribers, this ensures no renders can happen before all stores have handled the action.

 - Immutability allows more granular change observation.
 You no longer have to listen for change events at the store level.
 Comparing the any part of two different immutable maps is simply a `===` operation (constant time) and the map lookup itself is `O(log32)`.